abruzzi/react-application-is-not-a-thing/readme.md

 });
 ```

 Apart from the elegant and declarative APIs in React, the pure functions and virtual DOM stuff are also brilliant in making the code readable and performant.
-But developers soon hit the wall when they need to send a network request to the backend service or perform page navigation as these side effect is not so “pure” in terms of functional programming paradigm.
-To make the matter worse, the backend never returns the data the front-end expects.
+But developers start to struggle when they need to send a network request to the backend service or perform page navigation as these side effect is making the component not so “pure”.
 And once you have to consider these different states, either the global state or local state, things quickly get complicated, and the dark side of the user interface emerges.

-Side effects apart, business logic leakage (one symptom is that it seems you always need a few `convert` or `transform` here and there.) is another big issue in front-end applications, which I’ll address soon in an example below.

-React itself doesn’t care much about where to put the calculation or business logic, which is fair as it’s only a library for building user interfaces.

 Developers have tried to fix these problems in many different ways.
 State management like `redux` or `mobX` was popular for a while until people realised it was way too complicated.
 Also, each library seems to have its own paradigm, terms and patterns, and there are always too many new concepts more than you need to build a “simple” front-end application.

+To make the matter worse, the backend never returns the data the front-end expects, so there will be many logic to convert data from one shape to another, do a few calculation, etc. I’ll address soon in an example below.

+### Frontend applications have many parts

-Another important thing I’d like to emphasise here is that front-end is more than the user interface.
-To make the application work, you will need a router, storage, cache, network requests, 3rd-party integrations, login, security, logging, performance tuning etc. The list can keep on and on.
+React itself doesn’t care much about where to put the calculation or business logic, which is fair as it’s only a library for building user interfaces.
+And beyond that view layer, a frontend application has other parts as well.
+To make the application work, you will need a router, local storage, cache in different levles, network requests, 3rd-party integrations, 3rd-party login, security, logging, performance tuning etc.

-Having that said, trying to put everything into React components or hooks will either not work, or it works only in a tiny application but can’t scale.
+With all these context, **trying to squeeze everything into React components or hooks** obviouly not a good idea.
+And in the real world, that approach will either not work, or it works only in a tiny application but can’t scale.

 And the solution is to rethink the front-end application structure, figure out where the complexity comes from, and then try to apply design principles and patterns we learnt in traditional application development.

-## Excerpt feature of an online ordering application
+For example, to handle these issues (they are not new problems, by the way), the Layered Architecture has been used, and it works well in most cases.
+Also, the MVC, MVP and other patterns for solving complicated software problems are widely used in other fields of software, and there is no reason we should not use them in frontend world.

-In this article, I’ll use an online ordering application feature to demonstrate all the patterns and design principles.
+So in the following sections, I'll walk you through a feature I excerpted from a real project to demonstrate all the patterns and design principles I think useful for big frontend applications.

+## Introduction of the Payment feature

 I’m using the oversimplified payment section as a starting point.
 In the online ordering application, a customer can pick up some products and add them to the order, and then they will need to select one of the payment methods to continue.

 ![payment methods](images/payment-methods.png)